The Record, Jan. 31, 2011, V19.14

 (mass communication) is the new executive aide in the dean's office in the College

+on Feb.
 5. Presentations Dr. Don Hong

 (mathematical sciences) presented colloquium talks in December at Ningbo University,